wdporter/i-am-that-vuepress/55-give-up-all-and-you-gain-all/readme.md

 **Q:**&ensp;How can non-action be of use where action is needed?

 **M:**&ensp;Where action is needed, action happens.
 Man is not the actor.
 His is to be aware of what is going on.
 His very presence is action.
 The window is the absence of the wall and it gives air and light because it is empty.
-Be empty of all mental content, of all imagination and effort, and the very absence of obstacles will cause reälity to rush in.
+Be empty of all mental content, of all imagination and effort, and the very absence of obstacles will cause reality to rush in.
 If you really want to help a person, keep away.
 If you are emotionally committed to helping, you will fail to help.
 You may be very busy and be very pleased with your charitable nature, but not much will be done.
 A man is really helped when he is no longer in need of help.
 All else is just futility.

 **Q:**&ensp;There is not enough time to sit and wait for help to happen.
 One must do something.